-products for consumption NUTRIENTS TECHNICAL CYCLE products as a service Everything is a resource for something else.
 In nature, the "waste" of one system becomes food for another.
-Everything can be designed to be disassembled and safely returned to the soil as BIOLOGICAL NUTRIENTS, or reutilized as high-quality materials for new products as TECHNICAL NUTRIENTS without contamination.
-Use clean and renewable energy.
-Living things thrive on the energy of current solar income.
+Everything can be designed to be disassembled and safely returned to the soil as biological nutrients, or reutilized as high-quality materials for new products as technical nutrients USE CLEAN AND RENEWABLE ENERGY Living things thrive on the energy of current solar income.
 Similarly, human constructs can utilize clean and renewable energy in many forms-such as solar, wind, geothermal, gravitational energy and other energy systems being developed today-thereby capitalizing on these abundant resources while supporting human and environmental health.
-Celebrate diversity.
-Around the world, geology, hydrology, photosynthesis and nutrient cycling, adapted to locale, yield an astonishing diversity of natural and cultural life.
+CELEBRATE DIVERSITY Around the world, geology, hydrology, photosynthesis and nutrient cycling, adapted to locale, yield an astonishing diversity of natural and cultural life.
 Designs that respond to the challenges and opportunities offered by each place fit elegantly and effectively into their own niches.

 Rather than seeking to minimize the harm we inflict, Cradle to Cradle reframes design as a positive, regenerative force-one that creates footprints to delight in, not lament.
 This paradigm shift reveals opportunities to improve quality, increase value and spur innovation.
-It inspires us to constantly seek improvement in our designs, and to share our discoveries with others. diagrams ©1995-2020 MBDC, LLC.
+It inspires us to constantly seek improvement in our designs, and to share our discoveries with others.

+EVERYTHING IS A RESOURCE FOR SOMETHING ELSE

+without contamination.